dujar/decrement_counter/readme.md

 Application written in typescript.

 Steps to launch app:
 1 - clone repo / unzip
 2 - root folder and install dependencies with yarn
 ```
 yarn
 ```
-3 - build app and docker image
+3 - build app and docker image as decrement_counter/dev
 ```
  yarn build
 ```